 SQL injection, also known as SQLI, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed.
 This information may include any number of items, including sensitive company data, user lists or private customer details.

-When calculating the potential cost of a SQLI, it’s important to consider the loss of customer trust should personal information such as phone numbers, addresses and credit card details be stolen.
+When calculating the potential cost of an SQLi, it’s important to consider the loss of customer trust should personal information such as phone numbers, addresses, and credit card details be stolen.

 While this vector can be used to attack any SQL database, websites are the most frequent targets.